-- Initial HRAs, including social determinants of health, health equity, mental health and substance use disorders screenings, of new Enrollees who have not been enrolled with the Contractor in the prior twelve (12) month period, for the purpose of assessing the Enrollees' health care needs within ninety (90) Days of Enrollment or earlier if the Enrollee is identified via other information or self identifies as having specific health care or social needs. - 2.
-Within thirty (30) Days when the Contractor is able to determine an Enrollee is pregnant.
+- Initial HRAs, including social determinants of health, health equity, mental health and substance use disorders screenings, of new Enrollees who have not been enrolled with the Contractor in the prior twelve (12) month period, for the purpose of assessing the Enrollees' health care needs within thirty (30) ninety (90) Days of Enrollment or earlier if the Enrollee is identified via other information or self identifies as having specific health care or social needs. - 2.
+Within thirty (30) Days of Enrollment if the Contractor has a reasonable belief an Enrollee is pregnant.
 If determined pregnant, the Contractor shall refer the Enrollee for appropriate prenatal care. - 3.
 Annually to assess Enrollees for any new health care or social needs. - 4.
 At other times as deemed appropriate by the Contractor or the Department.